You Earned a Ticket!

 Education drives economic growth

 Educational achievement drives economic growth, and the PISA test has played an important role in proving it.
-In a 2010 study of educational attainment and national growth rates, revised and reinforced in 2015 under the title Universal Basic Skills: What Countries Stand to Gain, Stanford professor Eric Hanushek and colleagues found that educational success in a country (as measured by the PISA exam) powerfully predicts future economic growth.
+In a 2010 study of educational attainment and national growth rates, revised in 2015 under the title Universal Basic Skills: What Countries Stand to Gain, Stanford professor Eric Hanushek and colleagues found that educational success in a country (as measured by the PISA exam) powerfully predicts future economic growth.

 The implication is clear: Want to make America's future economy better?
 Make education work better, for lots of kids.
 If an investment enables kids to learn more successfully, in a way that can be confirmed by scores on the PISA exam, this analysis suggests that it makes sense to invest boldly.
 Investment in education can eventually pay for itself many times over, as professors Eric Hanushek and Ludger Woessmann write, “The overwhelming conclusion is that the magnitude of the impact of knowledge capital on growth appears to be so large that nations cannot afford to neglect the quality of their schools.
 Doing so would impair their economic future.”